modernweb-dev/web/docs/docs/test-runner/commands/index.md

 ---
-title: Test Runner Commands
+title: Commands
 eleventyNavigation:
   key: Commands
   parent: Test Runner
-  order: -80
+  order: 6
 ---

-# Test Runner Commands
+Commands for executing code server-side during your tests in the browser.
+To control the browser page, access the file system, or execute NodeJS libraries.

-Run server-side commands for tests with [@web/test-runner](https://github.com/modernweb-dev/web/tree/master/packages/test-runner).
+Built-in commands can change the viewport, emulate media queries or set the user agent.
+You can create custom commands to implement your own functionalities.

 ## Usage